 - a) Receive information on HNE, its services, plan providers, policies, procedures, and your rights and responsibilities.
 HNE will not release information that by law may not be given to Members or any third party.
 We will not disclose privileged information about plan providers. - b) Be treated with respect and recognition of your dignity and right to privacy. - c) Participate in health care decisions with your doctor or other health care provider. - d) Expect that your doctor or other health care provider will fully and openly discuss appropriate, Medically Necessary treatment options, regardless of the cost or benefit coverage.
 It does not mean that HNE covers all treatment options.
 If you are unsure about coverage, please contact Member Services at (413) 787-4004 or (800) 842-4464. - e) Contact us with a grievance or complaint about HNE or a plan provider.
 See the "Inquiries and Grievances" section of this EOC for instructions. - f) Refuse a treatment, drug, or other procedure recommended by your doctor or other health care provider as the law allows.
-Providers should tell you about any potential medical effects of refusing treatment. - g) Select a Primary Care Provider (PCP) who is accepting new patients. - h) Change your PCP.
-You may choose any In-Plan PCP, except those who have notified HNE that they are not accepting new patients. - i) Have access, during business hours, to Member Services Representatives who can answer your questions and help solve problems. - j) Expect that your medical records and information on your relationship with your doctor will remain confidential, in accordance with state and federal law and HNE policies. - k) Make recommendations regarding HNE's Member rights and responsibilities policies.
+Providers should tell you about any potential medical effects of refusing treatment. - g) Have access, during business hours, to Member Services Representatives who can answer your questions and help solve problems. - h) Expect that your medical records and information on your relationship with your doctor will remain confidential, in accordance with state and federal law and HNE policies. - i) Make recommendations regarding HNE's Member rights and responsibilities policies.